Saint Sava Serbian Orthodox Church (Winnipeg)

+Saint Sava Serbian Orthodox Church (Српска православна црква Светог Саве) is an Eastern Orthodox church located in the Talbot-Grey neighbourhood of Elmwood in Winnipeg, Manitoba, Canada.
+It is dedicated to Saint Sava, the first Archbishop of the Serbian Orthodox Church.
+The church is also sometimes referred to as the All Serbian Saints Serbian Orthodox Church.
+It is notable for being the only Serbian Orthodox church in Manitoba.
+It is under jurisdiction of the Serbian Orthodox Eparchy of Canada of the Serbian Orthodox Church.

 History

-At the turn of the 20th century the Royal government of the Kingdom of Serbia took an interest in the Serbian diaspora.
-During the height of the Great War, Helen Losanitch Frothingham who at the behest of the Serbian government came to visit the Canadian Prairies while on her way to Vancouver and Victoria.
-She stayed a few days at the Royal Alexander Hotel in Winnipeg.
+At the turn of the 20th century the government of the Kingdom of Serbia took an interest in the Serb diaspora.
+During the height of the World War I, Helen Losanitch Frothingham at the behest of the Serbian government came to visit the Canadian Prairies while on her way to Vancouver and Victoria.
 Winnipeg Serbs attended the lecture given by Losanitch-Frothingham about the conditions in war-torn Serbia and neighboring lands where Serbs were subjected to conscription in the military of the non-British Allied nations.
 After the talk, the Serbian anthem was played and a collection for Serbian Relief was taken.
-Later, in her diary, she wrote about leaving "Winnipeg Monday evening" by train and reaching "Toronto at 4 P.M.
-Wednesday", a long two-night journey and more.

-Another Serbian speaker, retired diplomat Čedomilj Mijatović accompanied by one of the most famous British suffragettes, Emmeline Pankhurst visited the United States of America and Canada, particularly the Canadian Prairies and British Columbia.
+Another Serbian speaker, retired diplomat Čedomilj Mijatović accompanied by one of the most famous British suffragettes, Emmeline Pankhurst visited the Canadian Prairies and British Columbia.
 With such a well-known person, crowds came to Mijatović's lectures and enabled him to have well-attended lectures and to give interviews to the leading dailies.
 The dire situation in the Balkans spurred recruitment of Canadian doctors for civilian practice in Serbia while local doctors served in the Serbian Army.

-Some fifty Serbian families lived in Winnipeg and neighboring St. Boniface at the outbreak of World War I, though not many in number but just as significant as any ethnic pioneer community in the Canadian West at the time.
+Some fifty Serb families lived in Winnipeg and neighboring St. Boniface at the outbreak of World War I, though not many in number but just as significant as any ethnic pioneer community in the Canadian West at the time.

-From 1920 to the start of the Second World War, Serbian immigrants began to arrive from the breakup of Austrian Empire (Hungary, Bosnia, Romania) and Ottoman Empire (Kosovo, Macedonia) in an increasing number that would slowly swell the Winnipeg Serbian population.
+From 1920 to the start of the World War II, Serb immigrants began to arrive from the former territories of Austria-Hungary (Hungary, Bosnia, Romania) and Ottoman Empire (Kosovo, Macedonia) in an increasing number that would slowly swell the Winnipeg ethnic Serb population.